-In dual meets, each school is entitled to enter three competitors in individual events, but it is recommended each school be permitted to enter as many competitors as conditions warrant; in triangular meets, each school is entitled to enter not more than four competitors; and in meets which involve four or more schools, not more than three competitors from a given school shall be allowed to enter an individual event.
-According to NFHS Rule 4-2-4-d, in a relay race, only one team per school may be designated as a scoring team.
-NOTE: In Ohio, due to our prohibition on exhibition competition, this means that when more than one relay team from the same school is competing, No TEAM shall be designated as the scoring team.
+In dual or triangular meets, each school is entitled to enter four competitors in individual events, but schools are permitted to enter as many competitors as conditions warrant; in meets involving four (4) or more teams, each school is entitled to enter not more than four competitors in an individual event; According to NFHS Rule 4-2-4-d, in a relay race, only one team per school may be designated as a scoring team.
+NOTE: In Ohio, due to our prohibition on exhibition competition, this means that when more than one relay team from the same school is competing, NO TEAM shall be designated as the scoring team.
 Each team that is entered by a school shall have the opportunity to be the scoring team.
-NOTE: In dual meets the entry limitation shall be decided by mutual agreement, either in the contest contract or by the coaches at the site of the meet.
-If the two coaches cannot agree on the maximum number permitted, then the limitation of three shall serve as the maximum number permitted.
+However, only 1 relay team from a competing school may score.
+No conferences, leagues or individual schools have the authority to set aside these event entry limitations.
+NOTE: In dual and triangular meets the entry limitation shall be decided by mutual agreement, either in the contest contract or by the coaches at the site of the meet.
+If the two coaches cannot agree on the maximum number permitted, then the limitation of four shall serve as the maximum number permitted.

 Section 12.2.
-Required roster
+Required Roster